TWUOnline/ldrs664/_pages/unit-1.md

 In this course, we will explore together the theoretical foundations of learning communities, evaluating key elements essential to creating authentic learning communities, where learners are known and learning is authentic.
 <h4>Topics</h4>
-Unit 1 focuses on 2 guiding questions
+Unit 1 focuses on two guiding questions:
 <ol>
  	<li>What does it mean to be authentic in teaching and learning?</li>
  	<li>What is the facilitator’s role in creating spaces for authentic learning?</li>
 </ol>
+&nbsp;
 <h4>Learning Outcomes</h4>
 When you have completed this unit you should be able to:
 <ol>